Excavations from the land of not so plenty

 The world is but colliding forces, an amalgam of signals, objects, inherited stories, and gestures.
 Everything we encounter bears a charge, an essence.
 Kawayan de Guia’s instinctual approach to art-making dialogues with those broader gravitational forces in continuous expansion and contraction.

-His large-scale assemblage paintings include inset sculptural elements, antique imagery, and sourced trinkets, which, far from being decorative, become quintessential to his vernacular.
-Through these layered materials, at once narrative and didactic, geopolitical and intimate, de Guia dissects the uneasy and uncanny with elegance, offering to hold space for fragments of overlooked iconographies, erased histories, and cultural memories.
+De Guia’s large-scale assemblage paintings include inset sculptural elements, antique imagery, and sourced trinkets, which, far from being decorative, become quintessential to his vernacular.
+Small carved reliefs appear like reliquaries or hidden gems tucked into the work: shelves stacked with tools, votive figures, and domestic objects feel both tender and ominous.
+Niches hold tiny portraits, saints, soldiers and icons; ladders and grids climb over fields of pineapples and checkerboard floors, suggesting both escape routes and systems of control.
+Through these layered materials, at once narrative and didactic, geopolitical and intimate, De Guia dissects the uneasy and uncanny with elegance, offering to hold space for fragments of overlooked iconographies, erased histories, and cultural memories.

 Words by Anne-Laure Lemaitre